mintao/Yii-Extension-MntMailer/README.md

 $mailSent = Yii::app()->mailer->send(
     array(
-        // Use plain text AND html as email format 'mode' => 'mixed',
+        // Use plain text AND html as email format
+        // Possible: 'plain' or 'mixed'
+        'mode' => 'mixed',

         // Default layout is layout.php
         //'layout' => 'layout',

+        // Email's subject
         'subject' => 'Welcome to ' .
 Yii::app()->getName(),

         // Template of email
         'template' => 'welcome',

-        // The recipient of your email
+        // The recipient address of your email
         'to' => 'user@example.com',

         // Placeholders in your email template
         'placeholder' => array(
             'title'     => 'Mr',